 There she boils!
 26 miles off the coast, White Island is New Zealand's most active volcano.
-Noisy Nellie and the huge main crater blast steam and slush hundreds of feet into the air while the extraordinary landscape and remains of the old sulphur factory will have you wondering whether you are visiting mars or down town Beirut.
-White Island can be dangerous, so it pays to go with an experienced guide.
+Noisy Nellie and the huge main crater blast steam and slush hundreds of feet into the air while the extraordinary landscape and remains of the old sulphur factory will have you wondering if you are visiting Mars.
+White Island can be dangerous as we saw during the tragic eruption event on 9 December 2019 where people lost their lives.
+If you decide to stop by please make sure to check the latest visitor information and go with an experienced guide.

 Between Whakatane and Opotiki, Ohiwa harbour is a large shallow estuary with extraordinary wetlands that is home to huge numbers of migrating sea birds.
 Opotiki is the centre of the Eastern Bay of Plenty with fishing, wind surfing, kayaking and sailing, on the ocean and the Motu river providing jet boating and white water rafting through a pristine primeval forest.